MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 ## Size approximations

 When using a token cache, it's important to consider the potential size of the cache, especially for highly-available and distributed applications.
-The current estimates are:
+When users log in, there will be a cache entry for each user, around 7KB in size.
+The size will be larger if you are calling several downstream APIs.
+For service-to-service authentication, there will be a cache entry for each tenant and downstream API, around 2KB in size.

+Detailed estimates are listed below.

 ### Application flows (`AcquireTokenForClient`, `AcquireTokenForManagedIdentity`)